alexanderpavlovets/TS1.0/README.md

 ### ToDo list
 - learn about npm - what is package, how to make my helpers to be packages, for correct import of them (not with relative path)
+- learn about `${}` constuction
 - Connect a reported to the lib
 - Refactor of DB and CSV helpers - rewrite for classes, as they should be.
+Only a DB helper - class, reader - just function
 - Done: Add functionality to read a .csv files
 - Done: learn how to create ReadMe structure for GitHub.
 Rewrite this file
 - Done: import and export.
 Modules in general.